 We don’t always get advance notice that a crisis is about to start.
-Even with ample heads-up, you still need a business continuity plan to avoid a major disruption to your business.
+Even with ample heads-up, you still need a business continuity plan to avoid significant disruption to your business.

 To allow your company the best chance at surviving during a disaster, you need to produce a modern, accessible plan.
 Once finished, you should distribute it among all personnel responsible for managing your company.
 Business owners who don’t enact an up-to-date plan don’t just take longer to recover from a crisis – sometimes, they’re out of business for good.
 If you want to avoid these consequences, keep reading to learn how to create a suitable business continuity plan for your team.